 If you aim at native-like fluency it might take much longer.

-35. You will improve chances of college acceptance, achievement and attainment
+35. You will improve the chances of college acceptance, achievement, and attainment

 The study conducted in 2011 found that students who were in rigorous programs in high school—that included three years of foreign language study—were more likely to get better grades in college and less likely to drop out.
 (Horn &Kojaku 2001)